biocore/unifrac/docs/compile_gpu.README.md

 wget https://repo.anaconda.com/archive/Anaconda3-2020.07-Linux-x86_64.sh
 chmod a+x Anaconda3-2020.07-Linux-x86_64.sh
 ./Anaconda3-2020.07-Linux-x86_64.sh
-#log out and backin
+#log out and back in
 ```

 ## Create a dedicated environment

 While it is possible to build a GPU-enabled UniFrac in any Anaconda environment, we asume a dedicated one in this document.
-We call it *unifrac-gpu*.
+We call it **unifrac-gpu**.

 Note: If you decide to change the used environment, you will have to make the appropriate changes to the scripts below.

-To create our *unifrac-gpu* with all the needed dependencies, run:
+To create our **unifrac-gpu** with all the needed dependencies, run:

 ```
-# create and acctivate unifrac-gpu Anaconda environment
+# create and activate unifrac-gpu Anaconda environment
 conda create --name unifrac-gpu -c conda-forge -c bioconda unifrac conda activate unifrac-gpu conda install -c conda-forge -c bioconda gxx_linux-64=7.5.0